code are largely adapted from https://github.com/lmcinnes/umap/blob/7e051d8f3c4adca90ca81eb45f6a9d1372c076cf/umap/plot.py

 """Plot connectivity graph via networkx and matplotlib.

-A dictionary where the keys are the graph node names and values are the corresponding coordinates of the node.
+coord: a dictionary where the keys are the graph node names and values are the corresponding coordinates of the

 """